Dr Abe V Rotor

 After a long investigation by a university hospital, doctors attributed the boy’s condition to the effects of improper diet and inactive lifestyle.
 The hospital presented Gido’s case in a forum for medical students.
 Gido had taken some 5,000 packs potato chips, corn chips, and the like, in a period of three years at the rate of three to four packs per day,!
 How about noodles?
 If he consumed, say at the rate of two packs daily, he had taken no less than 2000 packs during the same period.
-Noodles are known to contain MSG or sodium monoglutamate which doctors attribute to be the cause of poor development of the brain and muscles.
+Noodles are known to contain MSG or monosodium glutamate which doctors attribute to be the cause of poor development of the brain and muscles.
 How about carbonated soft drinks?
 At one family size bottle a day, Gido drank some 1,000 liters during the same period.

 What worsened his situation was that Gido did not have enough physical exercise.
 Cleaning the house was not sufficient.
-And was not getting the much needed sunlight.
+And he was not getting the much needed sunlight.
 He became overweight and soon he became ashamed of himself, and developed a phobia going out and meeting people.
 How low was his self esteem!

-As a writer I met Gido at the National Kidney Institute where he had dialysis.
+As a writer I met Gido at the National Kidney Institute where he had weekly dialysis.
 I saw his name in the list of candidates waiting for donated kidney.
 The list was very long and there are few donors.
-He had been visiting NKI regularly with Nanay Paring or Tatay Gorio, or with his brother or sister.
+He had been visiting NKTI* regularly with Nanay Paring or Tatay Gorio, or with his brother or sister.
 Sometimes the whole family was with him.

 “If you allow me, my team and I will do the operation - for free,” he offered.
 Dr. Imbag grew up on the same street in Tondo where the Fuentes family lived.
 He had known them even when he was a little boy.
 He remembered how Gido’s father helped him when he was accidentally bumped by a tricycle.
-If it were not for Tatay Goring's help there would be no Dr. Imbag today.
+If it were not for Tatay Goring there would be no Dr. Imbag today.